jerious1337/LocalDatabase/README.md

 - delete queries
 - add queries

-### How it works:
+## How it works:
-- can search for objects, edit objects, etc (with json objects), using a .json file as a database (all locally)
+Can search for objects, edit objects, etc (with json objects), using a .json file as a database (all locally)

 ## Usage example:<br>
 > json object (representation)<br>